yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-replication/async-replication.md

 ### Atomicity of transactions

 This implies one can never read a partial result of a transaction on the sink cluster.
-(TBD is this true, given #10976 ?)

 ### Not globally ordered